The 2015 National Fire Code states that a storage tank:

 Box 2703 (C-20)

-- We may conduct a pre-permit inspection prior to issuing the permit.
+- The inspecting agency may conduct a pre-permit inspection prior to the issuance of a permit.

-- We may ask you for information in addition to the application.
+- You may be asked for information in addition to that requested on the application.

-- You may need to pay a technical review fee prior to getting any permit.
+- You may be required to pay a technical review fee prior to the issuance of a permit.

 Visit Prevent fuel and chemical spills for more information on storage and record-keeping.